manolodd/openlrae/README.md

 #### Having an obsolete set of components licenses

 New versions of licenses usually appear to cover new situations or correct situations that were not taken into account when they were designed and have appeared over time.
 Keeping a set of components in your project with licenses in very old versions can make your project not adapt well to these new situations.
-Mantenga este riesgo bajo si quiere estar alineado con las leyes modernas e internacionales y quiere tener la posibilidad de incluir componentes con licencias modernas en su proyecto.
+Keep this risk low if you want to be aligned with modern and international laws and want the ability to include modern licensed components in your project.

+#### Having an obsolete set of project licenses

+New versions of licenses usually appear to cover new situations or correct situations that were not taken into account when they were designed and have appeared over time.
+Keeping your project released under modern licenses versions will make easier for others to reuse your project.
+Keep this risk low if you want to be aligned with modern and international laws and also want to foster the integration of your project in third parties' projects.

 #### Having an unfasionable set of component licenses